English for Tourism, Intermediate Level

 English For Tourism is made up of ten thematically based units, each of which comprises two reading selections.
 The first reading relates to tourism, and the second one relates to archeology.
 This text provides a fresh approach to the intermediate level.
 It is based on learning through meaningful motivating activities, relevant topics, critical thinking, active reading, speaking, and purposeful writing.

-A modern approach to the teaching of reading in terms of both content and skills.
+• A modern approach to the teaching of reading in terms of both

-A wide variety of reading texts taken from authentic tourism and archeology curricula.
+• A wide variety of reading texts taken from authentic tourism and

 Description of the Course Material